 PERFORM GOOD ACTIONS

 Though much of good action is almost instinctual or appears so in application, sometimes we need a little reminder or help to stay focused and active in doing good.
 First: what is it to “do good”?
 I define good as whatever improves the well-being of thinking creatures.
 This includes ourselves of course, as well as all of the animals we select to live with us, or which serve us for entertainment, companionship or food.
-Though these latter groups tend to offer us a challenge in reconciling a balance between well-being and the suffering brought about through the institution, process and mechanism of forced enclosure, containment and slaughter.
-This is a challenge emergent in the 21st century which may cause our descendants to look back on us with some pity, confusion and shame.
+Though these latter groups tend to offer us a challenge in reconciling a balance between well-being and the suffering brought about through the institution, process and mechanism of forced enclosure, containment, and slaughter.
+This is a challenge emergent in the 21st century which may cause our descendants to look back on us with some pity, confusion, and shame.

 So, our understanding of the pursuit of well-being is largely instinctual.
-We know pain, and we don’t want it.
+We know pain, and we do not want it.
 And most of us do not want it to happen to others.
 This is our base.
 This is our desired standard.
 But sometimes we need to remind ourselves to try and do better.